aredn/documentation/arednHow-toGuides/command-line.rst

 Command Line Access to Your Node
 ================================

 There may be times when it would be useful to have command line access to your node.
 AREDN® nodes support both `Secure Shell (ssh) <https://en.wikipedia.org/wiki/Secure_Shell>`_ and `Telnet <https://en.wikipedia.org/wiki/Telnet>`_.
-Both access methods will require a set of login credentials (*root* username & password).
+Both access methods will require a set of login credentials.
+The default username is ``root`` and the initial default password is ``hsmm``.

 Linux and MacOS computers have native tools for both *SSH* and *Telnet*.

-The *OpenSSH* package can be enabled on Windows computers.
-Use a web search engine to find information for your specific operating system (for example search "openssh for windows 10").
+On Windows computers the *OpenSSH* package can be enabled.
+Use a web search engine to find information for your specific version (for example search "openssh for windows 10").
 Here are some examples for enabling OpenSSH on Windows computers:

 - `Example for Windows 10 <https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui>`_
 - `Example for Windows 11 <https://technoresult.com/how-to-install-and-use-openssh-server-in-windows-11/>`_